 Inspections are often conducted in remote locations or places with limited data access and connectivity.
 In many of these locations, internet access is not available.
 Uploading files and data in real-time is simply not a possibility.
 If the inspections require a significant amount of video or photographic evidence, it is important to ensure that the device has sufficient memory.

 Field Eagle inspection software is used by some of the largest companies in the world.
 Offering a robust suite of inspection software features that can be incorporated and installed on any Windows, iOS, or Android device.
-Field Eagle is built to handle the rigors of the Mining, Construction and Heavy Equipment fields.
+Field Eagle is built to handle the rigours of the Mining, Construction and Heavy Equipment fields.
 Offering real-time communication capabilities, Field Eagle is the premier inspection software solution for Inspectors and Auditors.
 Try our 15-day free trial today.